-We have developed an interactive visualization method and software package for analyzing the reliability (significance or robustness) of independent components of brain imaging data.
+We have developed an interactive visualization method and software package for analyzing the reliability (both algorithmic and statistical) of independent components of brain imaging data.
 The basic principle is to run an ICA algorithm many times, and look at the clustering of the estimated components in the signal space.
-Basically, each reliable cluster should produce a "tight" cluster of estimated components that are very close to each other, and well separated from the rest.
-Reliability has two aspects, algorithmic and statistical, which can be probed by running the algorithm with different initial values or bootstrap samples, respectively.
+Each reliable component should produce a "tight" cluster of estimated components that are very close to each other and well separated from the rest.
+Reliability has two aspects, algorithmic and statistical, which can be probed by running the algorithm with different initial conditions or bootstrap samples, respectively.